zazum/vscode-docs/docs/python/debugging.md

 "program": "/Users/Me/Projects/PokemonGo-Bot/pokemongo_bot/event_handlers/__init__.py",
 ```

 You can also rely on a relative path from the workspace root.
-For example, if the root is `/Users/Me/Projects/PokemonGo-Bot` then you can use the following:
+For example, if the root is `/Users/Me/Projects/PokemonGo-Bot` then you can use the following syntax:

 ```json
 "program": "${workspaceFolder}/pokemongo_bot/event_handlers/__init__.py",